pekkalacd/Introduction-to-Python/Lessons/Basic Operators/README.md

  ```
 <br>

-In other languages, the use of '?' ternary operator might be used to form a ternary expression.
-A ternary expression can be used as an alternative to tradition if-else statements.
-The way the ternary expression evaluates is: ``{result if expression is true} if {expression} else {result if expression is false}``.
+In other languages, the **?** ternary operator might be used to form ternary expressions.
+A ternary expression is commonly associated with if-else chains as a viable alternative.
+The way a ternary expression is evaluated in Python is: ``{result if expression is true} if {expression} else {result if expression is false}``.<br>

 Consider the sample below, where we're determining if the number 32 is even or odd and printing whether it is or isn't.<br>

 ```
   num = 32